 Since marriage is a custom set by age-old practices of the society, the responsibilities of marriage are often fixed by convention and not capability.
-So there will always be a debate between live-in relationship vs marriage.
+So there will always be a debate between a live-in relationship vs marriage.
 Getting bogged down by such impractical responsibilities is very likely after getting married.
-Live-in relationships obviously don’t have any such drawbacks.
+Live-in relationships don’t have any such drawbacks.
 Since the relationship is devoid of social customs, responsibilities are based on needs rather than convention and are divided equally between the partners.
 The freedom that live-in arrangements bring to a couple is very rarely offered by marriages.

 Due to their nature, live-in relationships are more volatile than marriage.
 However, this lends a curious advantage to the relationship.
 Since both the partners know that either one of them can end the relationship without much hassle, they put in more effort to keep it going.
 Moreover, the lack of dependence on each other in terms of finance and social obligations makes each partner work hard at the relationship.
 Respect for each other and mutual trust is generally more in such relationships.
-Whether it is the insecurity that one may walk out, or the freedom, both partners in a live-in relationship tend to take extra effort in making the other one feel special and loved.
+Whether it is the insecurity that one may walk out or the freedom, both partners in a live-in relationship tend to take extra effort in making the other one feel special and loved.
 Now, where does this happen in a marriage?
-These are definitely the advantages of a live-in relationship.
+These are the advantages of a live-in relationship.

-5. Free from societal diktat
+5. Free from the societal diktat

 Live-in relationships are free from unnecessary societal norms and diktats.
 Couples can go about their lives as they want to, without thinking about unnecessary rules and conventions.
 One can maintain personal space, and there is no need to make compromises that being married often encompasses.
 There is no pressure of pleasing anyone’s parents or placing someone before you, and being free from a social and legal bond lends a sort of independence and freedom to walk out anytime one feels things are not moving the way they should